Research

 It’s a race against time to establish a successful vaccine for COVID-19.
 Although impressive progress has already been made, there is still a long way to go.
 Third Bridge Forum spoke to several industry experts in Q1 2020 about some of the approaches being taken with a Coronavirus vaccine for humans and what the main challenges are.

-The race is on to find a vaccine for COVID-19, with trials beginning around the world at a seemingly exponential rate.
-Last week, the UK’s Health Secretary revealed that the University of Oxford would be trialling a vaccine on humans in a matter of days.
-Pfizer and BioNTech also got the green light for Germany’s first human trials.
-There are also five candidates at the clinical vaccination stage and 71 in preclinical evaluation, according to a list compiled by the World Health Organisation.4https://www.who.int/blueprint/priority-diseases/key-action/novel-coronavirus-landscape-ncov.pdf Although four companies represent about 85% of the global vaccine market — GlaxoSmithKline, Sanofi, Merck and Pfizer5https://www.cnbc.com/2020/02/21/coronavirus-brings-light-to-the-35-billion-vaccine-market.html — both legacy players and start-ups have entered the fray.6https://www.marketwatch.com/story/these-nine-companies-are-working-on-coronavirus-treatments-or-vaccines-heres-where-things-stand-2020-03-06 While some projects are focusing on traditional vaccine approaches, others are using newer technology.
+The race is on to find a vaccine for COVID-19, with vaccine trials beginning around the world at a seemingly exponential rate.
+Last week, the UK’s Health Secretary revealed that the University of Oxford would be trialling a coronavirus vaccine in the UK on humans in a matter of days.
+Pfizer and BioNTech also got the green light for Germany’s first human vaccine trials.
+And there are five candidates at the clinical vaccination stage and 71 in preclinical evaluation, according to a list compiled by the World Health Organisation.1https://www.who.int/blueprint/priority-diseases/key-action/novel-coronavirus-landscape-ncov.pdf Although four companies represent about 85% of the global vaccine development market — GlaxoSmithKline, Sanofi, Merck and Pfizer2https://www.cnbc.com/2020/02/21/coronavirus-brings-light-to-the-35-billion-vaccine-market.html — both legacy players and start-ups have entered the fray.3https://www.marketwatch.com/story/these-nine-companies-are-working-on-coronavirus-treatments-or-vaccines-heres-where-things-stand-2020-03-06 While some projects are focusing on traditional vaccine approaches, others are using newer technology for a coronavirus vaccine in the UK and around the world.